beNative/prompt-forge/TECHNICAL_MANUAL.md

 - **Integration**: `addLog` calls are placed at key points in the application flow:
   - When prompts/settings are loaded or saved.
   - Before and after making an API call to the LLM.
+  - When commands are executed from the palette.
   - When errors occur in any service or component.